haimgoldfisher/OOP_Ex2/README.md

 <ins>**The algorithms**</ins> we would like to implement at maximum efficiency:

 * `Is Connected` - The purpose of this algorithm is very simple to understand.
-We would like to implement an efficient algorithm in oreder to understand whether a given graph is a connected or not.
+We would like to implement an efficient algorithm in oreder to understand whether a given graph is strongly connected or not (strongly connected - there is a valid path from each node to each other node).
 * `Shortest Path Distance` - Algorithm for finding the distance of shortest path between any 2 vertices in a graph.
 * `Shortest Path` - Algorithm for finding the shortest path between any 2 vertices in a graph.
-* `Center` - Algorithm for finding the most central vertex in a graph (can be more than one)
+* `Center` - Algorithm for finding the most central vertex in a graph (can be more than one), but we can give one.
+Note that an unconnected graph does not contain a center.
 * `Travelling Salesman Problem (TSP)` - An algorithm for finding the shortest path that passes through all the given vertices.

 ---------